Flat white, latte, cappuccino: the differences explained

 The Cappuccino

 The traditional cappuccino is served in 150–180 ml with a thick foam layer of 1 to 2 cm.
-The double espresso (30 ml) forms the base, the steamed milk provides sweetness, and the foam creates the characteristic texture.
-The rule of three thirds is the classic ideal.
+The double espresso (30 ml) forms the base, the steamed milk adds sweetness, and the foam creates the characteristic texture.
+The three-thirds rule is the classic ideal.

-Modern cappuccino, popularized by latte art, tends towards a thinner, more integrated foam.
+The modern cappuccino, popularized by latte art, tends toward a finer, more integrated foam.
 Specialty baristas favor a tight microfoam that allows for drawing patterns while maintaining the drink's structure.

 Volume 150–180 ml